Edmaruchan/accident_hotspot_in_selected_areas_in_cavite/README.md

-# :earth_americas: Accident Hotspots in selected areas in Cavite
+# :🚗: Accident Hotspots in selected areas in Cavite

 A simple Streamlit app showing the accident hotspots in selected areas in Cavite